CCAC-CIT/learn-cli/README.md

 ```> cd lear``` **now hit tab**<br />
 It should have autocompleted to ```cd learn-cli/``` and you can hit enter now.
 Your working directory is now ```~/learn-cli``` &mdash; if you try ```ls``` in here, you'll see the same things as you did when you listed the contents of this directory from outside of it.<br />
 That trick is called **tab completion,** and it serves two purposes:
-	a.
-It saves typing, of course.
+	1. It saves typing, of course.
 Really handy when you're dealing with long filenames.
-	a.
-It also serves as an error check.
+	1. It also serves as an error check.
 Type the following:<br />
 	```> cd lea``` and then hit "tab" - it honks at you and doesn't auto-complete, right?
 That's because there is no ```learn-cli``` directory inside the ```learn-cli``` directory! <br />
 	Go ahead and delete that command.
 1. Now, let's say we want a new file in this directory.
 Not a problem.
 We'll use the command ```touch``` to create the file.
 (There are other ways.)<br />